 It could allow people with vision impairment to explore graphical information and more fully comprehend objects in museums and parks.

-Growing up in Sri Lanka, Withana went to Japan to pursue further studies.
+Growing up in Sri Lanka, Dr Withana went to Japan to pursue further studies.
 There he saw how technology could help people improve their quality of life.
 He also saw that only a fraction of tech advances is accessible to all people.

 A move to Germany and the Saarland University, saw him join its world-leading Max Planck Institute for Informatics.

-A stroke patient might have a personalised interface with sensors that measure their progress and give them feedback.
-A surgeon doing surgery remotely could get the same sense of pressure or dexterity that they would have if they were there in person.
+A stroke patient might have a personalised interface with sensors that measure their progress and give them feedback while a surgeon doing surgery remotely could get the same sense of pressure or dexterity that they would have if they were there in person.